IBM/ibm-openpages-local-mcp-server/README.md

 ### OpenPages Configuration
 - `OPENPAGES_BASE_URL`: URL of your OpenPages instance
 - `OPENPAGES_AUTHENTICATION_TYPE`: Authentication type (`basic` or `bearer`)
+  - Use `basic` for on-premises installations
+  - Use `bearer` for SaaS IBM Cloud hybrid deployments
 - `OPENPAGES_USERNAME`: Username for basic authentication
 - `OPENPAGES_PASSWORD`: Password for basic authentication
 - `OPENPAGES_APIKEY`: API key for bearer authentication